kirangeofran/tp/docs/DeveloperGuide.md

 #### List Command
 ##### Overview
-The "list command" is a feature that manages the listing all the books in the inventory.
+* The "list command" is a feature that manages the listing all the books in the inventory.
+* The list command can be used for 2 lists: user list and book list
-It is so librarians can keep track of all the books, as well as their status of whether they have been borrowed or are currently available in the library.
+* It is so librarians can keep track of all the books, as well as their status of whether they have been borrowed or are currently available in the library.
+* Librarians can also keep track of all users, their borrowed books and due dates as well as their due status

 ##### Component-Level
 The "list command" component interfaces with several others: